inspiritilda/2420_linux_assigment_1/README.md

 This command retrieves and displays details about your DigitalOcean account, including the email associated with the account, droplet limits, and account status.

 Here's a breakdown of the command:
-* `doctl`: This is the command-line interface (CLI) tool for DigitalOcean, used to manage and interact with DigitalOcean resources from the terminal.
 * `account`: This subcommand refers to actions related to your DigitalOcean account, providing details and information about it.
 * `get`: This command retrieves information about the currently authenticated account.
 It displays details such as the email address associated with the account, the droplet limit, and whether the email has been verified.